MarioCruz/EnvMonitor/README.md

-Of course.
-A good `README.md` is essential for any project.
-This file will explain what the project does, what hardware is needed, how to set it up, and how to use it.
-It's formatted in Markdown to look great on platforms like GitHub.

-Here is the complete `README.md` for your project.

----

 # Pico W Environmental Monitor & Web Server

 This project transforms a Raspberry Pi Pico W into a sophisticated environmental monitoring station.
 It measures CO2, temperature, and humidity using an SCD4x sensor and presents the data through a self-hosted web interface.